 The table below presents the sensitivity of the going concern position of using interest rates 1% lower than the current level.
-In order to calculate the impact on the Actuarial Value of Assets, the decrease in interest rates only impacts fixed income assets (47.7% of total assets) and a duration of 15.621 was considered.
+Equity risk premiums are assumed to remain unchanged, so the future return on all asset classes and the going concern discount rate both decrease by 1%.
+In order to calculate the impact on the Actuarial Value of Assets, the decrease in interest rates only impacts fixed income assets (assumed to be 56.3% of total assets) and a duration of 14.92 (based on relevant fixed income benchmarks) was considered.